riddhi-testcases/Custom-API-Usage/README.md

 - **Frontend Interface** - React dashboard for API interaction
 - **Full CRUD Operations** - Complete Create, Read, Update, Delete functionality
 - **Real-time Features** - Live dashboard updates and system monitoring

+> Note: The API status will show as "Connected" when the backend server is running on ur device or hosted environment.

 ## APIs Created